larsiusprime/boardgames/dragon_pants/CARDS.md

 | --- |

 Use when: another player tries to steal from you (either with the Tongue card, or with a bite)
-Effect: the player that tried to steal has no choice but to steal the irresistible Rubber Ducky, regardless of what choice they wanted to make.
+Effect: the player that tried to steal has no choice but to steal the irresistible Rubber Ducky, instead of whatever else they wanted to take.

 ##13.
 Boost (+1 Action)